← All Articles

 Can you fly fish in North Georgia in the winter?

 Yes.
 The tailwaters below Blue Ridge Dam (Toccoa) and Buford Dam (Chattahoochee) fish well all winter because steady cold-water releases keep trout active, and the Delayed Harvest stretches are stocked and catch-and-release November through mid-May.
-The private Soque also fishes year-round.
+The private Soque fishes year-round with no closed season, and the Tuckasegee's DH water in North Carolina runs October through May.

 What is the best winter trout fishing in North Georgia?

-The Toccoa and Chattahoochee tailwaters, especially their Delayed Harvest sections, plus the private Soque River for trophies.
-Tailwaters beat freestone creeks in winter because the cold-water dam releases keep trout feeding when small mountain streams go dormant.
+The Toccoa and Chattahoochee tailwaters, especially their Delayed Harvest sections, plus the private Soque River for trophies and the Tuckasegee DH water across the NC line for numbers.
+Tailwaters and spring-fed water beat freestone creeks in winter because their temperature is set by a dam release or springs, not the air, so trout keep feeding when small mountain streams drop into the 30s and go dormant.

 What flies should you use for winter trout in Georgia?

-Small midges (#18–24) like the Zebra Midge and WD40, small nymphs (#16–20) like the Pheasant Tail and Hare's Ear, egg patterns, and streamers (Wooly Bugger, Sculpzilla) for big browns.
-Fish them deep and slow — winter trout won't move far.
+Small midges (#18–24) like the Zebra Midge, WD40, and Griffith's Gnat; small nymphs (#16–20) like the Pheasant Tail, Hare's Ear, and sowbugs; San Juan worms after high water; egg patterns into early winter; and streamers (Wooly Bugger, Sculpzilla, articulated patterns) for big browns.
+Fish a two-fly nymph rig deep and slow — winter trout won't move far for a fly.

 Is winter too cold to fly fish in North Georgia?

 No, if you dress for it.
-Fish the warmest part of the day (late morning to mid-afternoon), wear synthetic/merino layers under quality waders, and avoid cotton.
+Fish the warmest part of the day (late morning to mid-afternoon), wear synthetic/merino layers under a shell and quality waders, carry hand warmers, and avoid cotton entirely.
 The tailwaters run in the 40s–50s°F year-round, and a guided trip includes the waders and gear.

 Do I need a license to fly fish in winter in Georgia?

 Yes, year-round.
-Anyone 16 or older needs a Georgia fishing license plus a trout stamp, available from the Georgia DNR.
+Anyone 16 or older needs a Georgia fishing license plus a trout license, available from the state's Go Outdoors Georgia portal.
 Delayed Harvest stretches also require artificial lures only and are catch-and-release.
+If you fish the Tuckasegee in North Carolina, you need a separate NC fishing license plus a trout privilege — a Georgia license does not cover NC water.

 Book a winter day on cold, uncrowded water